Patmos –The Island of Revelations

 named) and his party admired the building appreciatively before destroying it, incorporating its masonry into the new foundation, which grew gradually over the years.

-Despite Pátmos being a fixture on cruise-ship and sailing yacht routes, day-trippers still outnumber overnighters, and the island feels an altogether different place late at night.
+Since Pátmos has long been a fixture on cruise-ship and sailing yacht routes, day-trippers still outnumber overnighters, and the island feels an altogether different place late at night.
 Among those staying, no one nationality among many predominates, lending Pátmos a cosmopolitan feel.

 Repeat clientele can be very upscale indeed – members of the fourth Aga Khan’s extended family and the ex-Yugoslav royal family maintain properties here, while the Belgian and (deposed) Greek royal families are frequent visitors.
 It is also claimed that local property-owner and digital magnate Nicholas Negroponte, brother of US diplomat and intelligence wonk John Negroponte, has been instrumental in providing public wifi signal to much of the hilltop village